Fishing Equipment List

 Fishing Equipment List:

-Fishing licenses are NOT needed for fishing the ponds and lakes.
-But you must purchase a Utah fishing license if you want to fish any of the streams and are 12 or older.
+Fishing licenses are NOT required to fish the ponds and lakes.
+But you must purchase a Utah fishing license if you are 12 or older and want to fish any streams.
 Click here to buy a license

 Fly fishing